-To use fingerprint authentication, use the fingerprint tool provided by the Windows 10 operating system.
-Click the Start button to open the Start menu, and then click Settings → Accounts → Sign-in options.
+To use fingerprint authentication, use the fingerprint tool provided by the Windows operating system.
+Type Settings in the Windows search box and then press Enter, and then click Accounts \rightarrow Sign-in options.
 Follow the instructions on the screen.

 To use the fingerprint reader, refer to the documentation shipped with the fingerprint keyboard or located on the Lenovo Support Web site at https://pcsupport.lenovo.com/solutions/pd014444.